 - Depart Friday evening and return Sunday evening.

-- Includes: student's material (PADI Rescue Diver), instructor fees, dive equipment, pocket mask, travel insurance, transportation, twin shared accommodation, full board, water, coffee and tea, 4 shore dives on the trip.
+- Includes: student's material (PADI Rescue Diver), instructor fees, dive equipment, training facility, pocket mask, dive insurance, transportation between local hotel and the dive sites, lunch on diving days, 4 open water shore dives in the trip.

 Theory and confined water package